cryologger/rest-api/README.md

 ### Query Structure

-As shown in Table 1, the `uid` parameter is required for all Cryologger API invocations.
-If the `field` parameter is omitted, all data variables shown in Tables 1 & 2 will be returned.
+As shown in Table 1, the `uid` parameter is required for all Cryologger API calls.
+If the `field` parameter is omitted, all the data variables shown in Tables 1 & 2 will be returned.
 If the `records` field is omitted, only the 24 most recent data samples will be returned.

 #### API Query Examples